samuelcecilio/multi-display-adjustment/README.md

 ![](./screenshot.png)

 Extension relies on `ddcutil-service`.
-Installation process of `ddcutil-service` is quick and non-intrusive. `ddcutil-service` allows more responsive communication with the displays than standalone calls to `ddcutil`.
+Installation process of `ddcutil-service` is quick and non-intrusive. `ddcutil-service` allows more responsive communication with the displays than calling `ddcutil`.

-A convenient way to install GNOME extensions, including this extension is to use [Extension Manager](https://flathub.org/apps/com.mattjakeman.ExtensionManager).
+A convenient way to install GNOME extensions (including this extension) is to use [Extension Manager](https://flathub.org/apps/com.mattjakeman.ExtensionManager).

 ## Dependencies

 * GNOME 46
-* Python >= 3.6 (many distributions install it by default)
 * [_ddcutil-service_](https://github.com/digitaltrails/ddcutil-service)

 ## Installation of _ddcutil-service_